Parts Orders

 Note: In contrast, the Products & Services tab/module is a more comprehensive tool for handling complex orders and advanced settings.

-Here are two examples of how you can use the Parts Module:
+Here are some examples of how you can use the Parts Module:

 - An MSP on-site technician discovers that a user's laptop has a bad hard drive.
 They find the correct replacement SSD/HDD online, copy the URL, and create a new parts order directly from their support ticket.
 Back at the office, the person responsible for ordering gets a notification that a new parts order was created.
 They use the details from the order to dropship the replacement SSD directly to the customer.